It’s too much of a hassle. I won’t save money. I don’t have time. I’m worried something will go wrong.

 Thankfully, none of these fears are likely to be borne out.

 Our switching process is accurate and personalised.
 All of our calculations and suggestions are based on your actual electricity usage data, rather than estimates.
-Our suggested tariffs also take into account exit fees, so you can rest assured that there aren’t any hidden surprises which mean you won’t save as much as hoped.

 Most people would undoubtedly like to have better control over their finances, bills and outgoings.
 But of course, with busy lives, sometimes some of this just gets forgotten - or shoved aside.
 For example, Ofgem’s research shows that almost all energy consumers are aware that they can switch supplier or tariff, but only less than one fifth (18%) of them actually do it.